Food innovation workshops in the age of disruption develops your ability to innovate by generating more ideas and putting them into action.

 Through these efforts, we can establish new levels of collaboration, scale, speed of deployment and set a new standard to profoundly change the trajectory of health and wellness in the future.

 iNewtrition is a food innovation management advisory firm with fully distributed experts to support top professionals in the food and beverage industry in the acceleration of their businesses through food innovation practices.
-If you are interested in running a food innovation workshop with your team, please send an email to me (Raphaelle) at [email protected] to discuss your objectives and create a plan of action to help you reach them.
+If you are interested in running a food innovation workshop with your team, please schedule a free 20 minute call or contact us to discuss your objectives and create a plan of action to help you reach them.